zama-ai/concrete/docs/tutorial/bitwise.md

 ### With promotion

-In this way, shifted operand and shift result is assigned the same bit-width during bit-width assignment, which avoids an additional TLU on the shifted operand, but it might increase the bit-width of the result or the shifted operand, and if they're used in other costly operations, it could result in significant slowdowns.
+Here, the shifted operand and shift result are assigned the same bit-width during bit-width assignment, which avoids an additional TLU on the shifted operand.
+On the other hand, it might increase the bit-width of the result or the shifted operand, and if they're used in other costly operations, it could result in significant slowdowns.
 This is the default behavior.

 ```python
 import numpy as np